TykTechnologies/exp/cmd/go-fsck/README.md

 The `go fmt` for your package layout.

+Currently, `go-fsck extract --pretty-json` will render the schema for a package into a local `go-fsck.json` file.
+No work on restore yet.

 ## Motivation

 The go/ast package is essentially very simple.
 There are only a few